MAX2pointO/azure-networking-labs/Lab06-VNetPeering/README.md

 ```
 ---

-##🧾 Outcome
+🧾 Outcome

-VMs in different VNets could not communicate before peering.
+- **VMs in different VNets could not communicate before peering.

-After peering and NSG configuration, VMs successfully pinged each other using private IPs.
+- **After peering and NSG configuration, VMs successfully pinged each other using private IPs.

-Public IPs were used only for SSH access.
+- **Public IPs were used only for SSH access.

-Peering status was shown as Connected in both directions.
+- **Peering status was shown as Connected in both directions.

+---

-##📂 GitHub Uploads
+📂 GitHub Uploads

-README.md

-troubleshooting.md
+- **README.md
+- **troubleshooting.md

-Screenshots (named clearly, e.g. peering-config-east.png, ping-success.png, etc.)
+- **Screenshots (named clearly, e.g. peering-config-east.png, ping-success.png, etc.)

+---

-##🧠 Key Learnings
+🧠 Key Learnings

-VNet peering enables secure communication across regions
+- **VNet peering enables secure communication across regions

-NSG must allow ICMP/SSH for testing
+- **NSG must allow ICMP/SSH for testing

-DNS resolution and routing still depend on explicit settings (if needed)
+- **DNS resolution and routing still depend on explicit settings (if needed)

-Peering is non-transitive, and must be explicitly configured in both directions
+- **Peering is non-transitive, and must be explicitly configured in both directions